michaelrsweet/mmd/DOCUMENTATION.md

     mmd_t *
     mmdLoad(mmd_t *root, const char *filename);

-The `mmdLoad` function loads a markdown document from the specified file.
+The `mmdLoad` function loads a markdown document from the named file.
 The function understands the CommonMark syntax and Jekyll metadata.

 The return value is a pointer to the root document node on success or `NULL` on